 The flavor of rutabaga is mild, buttery and somewhat sweet.
 It has a less intense flavor than beets or turnips, and I think more appealing than overly sweet and starchy sweet potatoes.
 If you’ve never had them, there’s only one way to find out if you like or dislike them…give them a try!

 If you don’t like rutabaga or turnips, there might be a scientific reason, some people are genetically more sensitive to the bitter tastes in root veggies and find them unpleasant.

 You can serve rutabaga roasted, mashed, braised, boiled, or even fried!
-I simply cover these in cold water and boil for just about 10 minutes, or until barely tender.
+In fact you can cook rutabaga is all the same ways you cook potatoes, turnips, or winter squash.
+I love it simply boiled, with lots of butter.
+Simply cover diced rutabaga in cold water and boil for just about 10 minutes, or until barely tender.
+Check this with the tip of a small sharp knife.
 Drain, and add butter, salt and pepper.
 It’s that simple.
 You can keep them warm, covered, at the back of the stove until needed.

-TIP: You can definitely prep the rutabaga beforehand, peel and cut it the day before and store it in a zip lock baggie in the fridge.
+You can definitely prep the rutabaga beforehand, it keeps well.
+Peel and cut it a day or two before you need it and store in a zip lock baggie in the fridge.

 - fresh cracked black pepper

 - Peel the rutabaga.
 Trim the ends, and then cut into an even dice.
 I went with a 1/2 inch size, you can do larger if you like.

 - Put the rutabaga in a large pot and cover with cold water.
 Add 1 tsp salt and bring to a boil.
 Cover, turn down the heat and cook until just tender, but not soft or mushy.
 Mine took only 10 minutes.

 - Drain and return to the pan.
 Add butter, salt, and pepper to taste.
 Keep warm on the stove until needed.